labgem/PPanGGOLiN/docs/user/projection.md

 For RGPs and Spots:

-- `plastic_regions.tsv`: This file contains information about Regions of Genomic Plasticity (RGPs) within the input genome.
+- `plastic_regions.tsv`: This file contains information about RGPs within the input genome.
 Its format follows [this output](RGP/rgpOutputs.md#rgp-outputs).
 - `input_genome_rgp_to_spot.tsv`: It provides information about the association between RGPs and insertion spots in the input genome.
 Its format follows [this ouput](RGP/rgpOutputs.md#summarize-spots).

 Optionally, you can generate a graph of the spots using the `--spot_graph` option.
 This graph resembles the one produced by the `ppanggolin draw --spots` command, which is detailed [here](RGP/rgpOutputs.md#draw-spots).